 Time's Paradigm: PART FOUR - Dimensions

 If time is space, as we are lead to believe, then its passage will undoubtedly manifest itself within our known, perceived three dimensions.
-However, perception often misleads; we can stand still and swear we are not moving, yet the planet beneath our feet is hurtling through space at over 1 million miles per hour.
-Likewise it is proposed, that even though we may swear we are poised steadfastly in a 3d environment we are actually hurtling blindly through time in a fractal fourth.
+Yet we do not see it..?
+Perception often misleads; we can stand still and swear we are not moving, yet the planet beneath our feet is hurtling through space at over 2 million miles per hour.
+Likewise, it is here proposed that even though we may swear we are firmly placed in three dimensional space we are actually hurtling blindly through time in a fourth.

-The General Theory of Relativity alluded to a warping of space through a fourth dimension, however the continuum of such a flow was constrained by the theory's limits of a linear model for progress (as discussed in the last chapter).
-The proposal concluded that individual, separate points in time and space cannot exist in order for there to be progress, and that instead existence is bound within a cyclical model for time -- thus affording free-rein to a fourth dimension.
+The General Theory of Relativity alluded to a warping of space through a fourth dimension, however the continuum of such a progression is constrained by Relativity being a linear model (as discussed in the last chapter).
+Time's Paradigm concludes that a cyclical model for time and space allows for progress by eliminating fixed points and their infinite entanglements -- thus affording free-rein to a fourth dimension.
 Nevertheless, we humans have a need to express our experiences as we see them, and use the limiting factor of three dimensions to do so, disregarding time unless motion is applied.